-The peacock brooch, by Graff Diamonds, is an assortment of rare beautiful and very expensive diamonds.
+The peacock brooch, by Graff Diamonds, is an assortment of rare beauty, and very expensive diamonds.
 Its name, ‘the peacock brooch,’ stems from its resemblance to a peacock with fanned feathers.
-The stone, released in 2013 at the TEFAF art Fair held in Netherlands, weighs 120.81 carats.
+The stone, released in 2013 at the TEFAF art fair held in the Netherlands, weighs 120.81 carats.

 In it is an assortment of over 1300 colored diamonds in white blue and orange.
 At its core, there is an extremely rare dark blue pear-shaped diamond with a standalone carat weight of 20.02. while it may not share a similar history as the Hope diamond, it is equally expensive.
 The Peacock Brooch costs $100 million dollars.

 According to the Gemological Institute of America, this is the largest internally Flawless fancy Vivid Pink diamond in the world.
 The stone, mined in 1999 by DeBeers – a renowned international corporation for diamond mining- has a carat weight of 59.6.